jothamyelle/InForm/README.md

 Additionally they can view and search the employee database, keeping up to date with contact information, form submissions and hours worked during their selected calendar period.

-Each page is also features a global search bar to enhance the user experience and provide relevant information as quickly as possible.
+Each page also features a global search bar to enhance the user experience and provide relevant information as quickly as possible.

 # Screenshots
 Dashboard